-As for India, the late Jean Lanjouw was probably the leading world expert on the impact that the adoption of patents may have on that country's drug industry, see her [1999, 2002,

-2005] papers, in which she casts a very balanced view of the pros and cons faced by low and middle income countries adopting pharmaceutical patents.
+23 Readers interested to learn more about the Indian pharmaceutical industry and how it grew without patents may consult the Wikipedia's entry on "Pharmaceutials in India."
+It is particularly informative, well written and reporting abundant references and data sources.
+The late Jean Lanjouw was probably the leading world expert on the impact that the adoption of patents may have on India's drug industry.
+In her [1997, 2002, 2005] papers, she casts a very balanced view of the pros and cons faced by low and middle income countries adopting pharmaceutical patents.
 As far as our limited question is concerned, though, the answer coming from her empirical work is fairly clear, if technically phrased